 where the limit is taken over the $\Gamma$-proper cocompact $spin^c$ manifolds of dimension equal to $*$ modulo $2$.

-Equivalently it can be defined as the abelian free group with generators $(M,\omega)$ with $M$ a $\Gamma$ proper cocompact $spin^c$ manifold and $\omega \in H^*_{\Gamma,deloc}(M)$ with dimension of $M$ equal to $*$ modulo $2$, and the equivalence relation generated by $\omega\sim f_!(\omega)$ for $f:M\to N$ as above.
+Equivalently it can be defined as the abelian free group with generators $(M,\omega)$ with $M$ a $\Gamma$-proper cocompact $spin^c$ manifold and $\omega \in H^*_{\Gamma,deloc}(M)$ with dimension of $M$ equal to $*$ modulo $2$, and the equivalence relation generated by $\omega\sim f_!(\omega)$ for $f:M\to N$ as above.

-As a direct consequence of the two theorems above together with the pushforward functoriality in $K$-theory (Theorem 4.2 in \cite{CaWangAENS}) we can assemble the twisted Chern characters and get a Chern character for discrete groups (Theorem \ref{Cherntopthm}):
+As a direct consequence of the two theorems above together with the pushforward functoriality in $K$-theory (Theorem 4.2 in \cite{CaWangAENS}) we can assemble the twisted Chern characters and get the following Chern character for any discrete group $\Gamma$ (Theorem \ref{Cherntopthm}):

 \begin{theorem}[Chern character for discrete groups] For any discrete group $\Gamma$, there is a well defined Chern character morphism

 given by

 Furthermore, it is an isomorphism once tensoring with $\mathbb{C}$. \end{theorem}